sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/13-power-and-power-factor.md

 ### Reactive Power

-Power delivered to/from a pure energy storage element is known as reactive power.
+Power delivered to/from a pure energy storage element (inductors and capacitors) is known as reactive power.

-- Average power consumed by a pure energy storage element is zero.
+- Average power consumed by a pure energy storage element is $0$.
 - Current associated with it is **not** $0$.
 Transmission lines, transformers, fuses, etc. must all be designed to be capable of withstanding this current.
 - Loads with energy storage elements will draw large currents and require heavy duty wiring even though little average power is consumed.
-- In all electrical and electronic systems, it is the true power (the resistive power) that does the work, the reactive power simply shuttles back and forth between the source and the load.
+- Shuttles back and forth between the source and the load.
-- This means that the apparent power supplied is a combination of the true and the reactive power.

 ```math
 Q_\text{reactive} = V_\text{rms}I_\text{rms}\sin\theta
 ```

 ### Active power

+Aka. true power, resistive power.
+In all electrical and electronic systems, it is the true power (the resistive power) that does the work.

 ```math
 P = V_{\text{rms}}I_{\text{rms}}\cos{\theta}